justingreerbbi/wordpress-oauth-server/README.md

 # OAuth2 Complete For WordPress

-Plugin that enables a WordPress website to become a provider and Authenticator for Single Sign on and data transfer
+Your site will be able to provide Single Sign On and also deliver authorized user data using the OAuth 2.0 API.

 Contributors: Justin Greer, Joel Wickard
 Requires at least: 3.4.2